War of 1812: Treaty of Ghent

 On 24 December 1814, the diplomats had finished and signed the Treaty of Ghent.
 The treaty was ratified by the British Prince Regent three days later on 27 December.
 On 17 February, it arrived in Washington, where it was quickly ratified and went into effect, ending the war.
 The terms called for all occupied territory to be returned, the prewar boundary between Canada and the United States to be restored, and the Americans were to gain fishing rights in the Gulf of Saint Lawrence.
 The British insisted on the inclusion of provisions to restore to the Indians "all possessions, rights and privileges which they may have enjoyed, or been entitled to in 1811".
 The Americans ignored and violated these provisions.

+The treaty did not contain any British renunciation of impressment or of wider maritime belligerent rights.
+This reflected the changed strategic context by late 1814: Napoleon's defeat had removed the immediate need to stop American shipments to France or impress additional seamen, even though the legal dispute itself had not been resolved.

 The Treaty of Ghent completely maintained Britain's maritime belligerent rights, a key goal for the British, without acknowledging American maritime rights or the end of impressment.
-While American maritime rights were not seriously violated in the century of peace until World War I, the defeat of Napoleon made the need for impressment irrelevant and the grievances of the United States no longer an issue.
-In this sense, the United States achieved its goals indirectly and felt its honour had been upheld despite impressment continuing.
+Although impressment largely ceased after the Napoleonic Wars, Anglo-American disputes over maritime rights did not disappear entirely after 1815.
+In the 1820s, American diplomatic correspondence recorded rare allegations that seamen had been taken from American vessels into British service, including the brig Pharos at Sierra Leone in 1825 and later cases involving the Monroe, Juno, and Telegraph.
+Later disputes more commonly involved the stopping, visiting, searching, or seizure of American vessels, especially during British anti-slave-trade enforcement off West Africa and Cuba.
+These incidents did not amount to a revival of the pre-1815 impressment system, but they showed that the Treaty of Ghent had left the underlying maritime-rights dispute unresolved.